Enotkunov/practice/README.md

-This is just mini projects for my education on C++.
+This are just the mini projects for my education on C++.